rmasci/verbose/README.md

 # Verbose

 Allows you to easily add in 'debugging' statements to your code.
 You don't have to remove them once you finalize your code.
+This also prints out the line number where the verb.Print was performed.
+This helps when you're looking to find things that are not an error such as a typo in fmt.Print command etc.
 ```cgo
 package main